Tiffany Beachy – Manager of Science Literacy & Research

 Iris Hammond is a Gatlinburg native and Pi Beta Phi alumna.
 Iris grew up exploring the Smokies and attended Tremont Institute as a student.
 Her love of nature and the mountains of East Tennessee followed her to the University of Tennessee, Knoxville, where she obtained a B.S. in Marketing and Psychology and an M.S. in Education and Administration.
 Iris took these skills to Nashville and began working in development for a conservation organization, but her desire to be in the mountains led her back to Knoxville.
 Before beginning her next career, Iris completed a thru-hike from Mexico to Canada along the spine of the country, the Continental Divide Trail.
 She brings her love of the outdoors and experience in development to Tremont Institute.
 Iris enjoys hiking, reading, knitting, and playing in the river.

-Laura Beth Tuttle was raised in a small town west of Atlanta and received her B.S. in Art Marketing from the University of North Georgia in Dahlonega, Georgia.
+Laura Beth was raised in a small town west of Atlanta and received her B.S. in Art Marketing from the University of North Georgia in Dahlonega, Georgia.
 After spending four years in the foothills of the Blue Ridge Mountains, Laura Beth fell in love with the mountains and moved to Tennessee.
 For the past two years, Laura Beth worked in marketing and development for a historic arts and crafts school in Gatlinburg, Tennessee.
 She brings her skills in social media marketing and graphic design to Tremont Institute.
-Laura Beth enjoys hiking, weaving, gardening and exploring the Smokies.
+Laura Beth enjoys hiking, weaving, camping and exploring the Smokies.

 Greeting you in our store and welcome center: